Our Next Kart Club Day is 24th July

 This list of track rules is set out for members' information.
 Please make yourself familiar with these rules, which are needed for the efficient and safe use of the clubs over $1,000,000 worth of facilities.
 It is your responsibility to see that these rules are followed.
 Any changes in these rules will be published here and emailed to members.Financial Members

 Members must be either:

-Club days are normally the third Sunday of each month (please check Members – Events on this site).
+Club days are normally the third Sunday of each month.
 Any changes to advertised dates will appear here and be emailed.
 Other karting events are also advertised in this area.

 The club day timetable is:

 One Day licences are available for those without racing licences to have a trial day.
 The cost is $50 over and above the race fee.

 Time is available after racing, and perhaps at lunch time, for potential members to hire the clubs have-a-go karts.Gate PaymentNo fee is charged for entry to club days for spectators or support crew.Club Day Classes